‘Days Of Our Lives’ Spoilers For Sep. 11-15: Blackmail, Tripp Falls For Claire, And Nicole Skips Town

-Days of Our Lives spoilers tease an explosive week – secrets will explode in Salem.
-Bonnie (Judi Evans) could be discovered any moment, posing as Adrienne is taking its toll on her sanity.
+Days of Our Lives spoilers tease an explosive week, as in secrets will explode in Salem.
+Bonnie (Judi Evans) could be discovered at any moment, as posing as Adrienne is taking its toll on her sanity.
 Tripp (Lucas Adams) will use Claire (Olivia Rose Keegan) to make Theo (Kyler Pettis) jealous, but things will not go as planned.
 Nicole (Arianne Zucker) will also be in a tight spot next week.

 Bonnie Gets Blackmailed

-Pretending as someone else has Bonnie panicking, but Days of Our Lives spoilers reveal she will have more problems next week.
+Pretending to be someone else has Bonnie panicking, but Days of Our Lives spoilers reveal she will have more problems next week.
 Marlena (Deidre Hall) and John (Drake Hogestyn) made it out safely.
-Realizing the need for an excellent legal counsel, Hattie (Deidre Hall) will get in touch with Justin (Wally Kurth).
-She knows it’s just a matter of time before she gets needs a lawyer.
+Realizing the need for excellent legal counsel, Hattie (Deidre Hall) will get in touch with Justin (Wally Kurth).
+She knows it’s just a matter of time before she needs a lawyer.

-Days of Our Lives spoilers tease Bonnie will ask Hattie to keep her mouth shut.
+Days of Our Lives spoilers tease that Bonnie will ask Hattie to keep her mouth shut.
 She hopes her pal won’t throw her under the bus.
-Unfortunately, Hattie is not the person she needs to worry about.
+Unfortunately, Hattie is not the person that she needs to worry about.
 Sheila (Tionne Watkins) will be a bigger problem.

 Sheila will blackmail Bonnie to secure a housekeeping position at the Kiriakis mansion.
-Sheila may be a maid by name, but she will spend her time leisurely and Bonnie can’t do anything about it.
+Sheila may be a maid by name, but she will spend her time leisurely, and Bonnie can’t do anything about it.

 Love Games

-Tripp is one a mission to make Theo jealous while repaying Claire for being kind to him.
-Days of Our Livesspoilers hint Tripp is going to date her.
-While going out with Claire, Tripp will realize he has feelings for her.
+Tripp is on a mission to make Theo jealous while repaying Claire for being kind to him.
+Days of Our Lives spoilers hint that Tripp is going to date her.
+While going out with Claire, Tripp will realize that he has feelings for her.
 The pretend couple might turn out to be real lovers soon.

 The tension in this apartment just Tripp-led. #DAYS pic.twitter.com/h2KHtfzf8y